Expium/web-forms-for-jira/readme.md

 Note that gulp will only serve the web application portion of this repository.
-In order to have it work end to end, you will need to either set up your own proxy to your JIRA instance, or use the php proxy provided.
+In order to have it work end to end, you will need to either set up your own proxy to your JIRA instance, or use the php proxy provided with some other server.
+If you don't have one handy, you can use Cloud 9: c9.io